getdock/public-docs/oauth.rst

 You finally have an ``access_token`` that you can use on a call to:
 ``GET https://app.dock.io/api/v1/oauth/user-data`` to get the contract address that can be used to get data about the user from DOCK gateway.The following params are expected in the call:

-- ``client_id``: given to the developer when registering the Client application.
+- ``client_id``: given to you when registering the Client application.
-- ``client_secret``: given to the developer when registering the Client application.
+- ``client_secret``: given to you when registering the Client application.

 Additionally, the call is expected to contain a header that looks like ``Authorization: Bearer <access_token>`` where you should use the Access Token you got in Step 3.

-The response from this call has the following
+The response from this call will be a JSON that contains at least the following two items:

 -  the ``id`` of this user in Dock, which you should store for this user in your system.
 When authenticating this allows you to compare this id to the ones stored with you, if you find a match for a user then that is the user that has already logged in using DOCK in your application.
 - ETH address of the contract between the Client and the User.